gha3mi/forimage/README.md

 **Clone the repository:**

-You can clone the `ForMatmul` repository from GitHub using the following command:
+You can clone the `ForImage` repository from GitHub using the following command:

 ```shell
 git clone https://github.com/gha3mi/formatmul.git